-The Seminary requires a minimum of 30 credit hours of work completed in residence for the Master of Divinity and Master of Arts programs; a minimum of 24 credit hours of course work completed in residence for the Master of Youth Ministry; a minimum of 21 credit hours of course work completed in residence for the Master of Christian Ministries and Master of Counselling; and a minimum of 12 credit hours of course work completed in residence for the Certificate of the Seminary.
+The Seminary requires a minimum of 30 credit hours of work completed in residence for the Master of Divinity and Master of Arts programs; a minimum of 21 credit hours of course work completed in residence for the Master of Christian Ministries and Master of Counselling; and a minimum of 12 credit hours of course work completed in residence for the Certificate of the

+Seminary.
 The residency requirement can be fulfilled by any course that would appear on a transcript at the seminary level.
-For professional degrees (Master of Divinity, Master of Christian Ministries, MA Leadership and Management, and MA Marriage and Family Therapy), up to two-thirds of the program may be fulfilled through online courses.
-For all other programs, there is no limit on the use of online courses.